Table of contents

-To set appropriate rule for capitalization, the following options can be used: UPPER CASE, lowercase, lowerCamelCase, UpperCamelCase, Proper Case, or leaving the current formatting by deselecting the option:
+To set appropriate rule for capitalization, the following options can be used: UPPER CASE, lowercase, lowerCamelCase, UpperCamelCase, Proper Case, or leaving the default SQL query layout rules by deselecting the option:

 Some developers prefer SQL keywords, datatypes, etc. to be in UPPER CASE and other developers, however, like the SQL keywords to be in lower case.

-The best solution when choose the beautification (formatting) tool is one that can handle all those different preferences and ApexSQL Refactor is the exactly that tool.
+The best solution when choosing a tool is selecting one that can handle all those different preferences.

 In the first example, keywords are upper case and data types are lower case: